fritzvd/shp-viewer/README.md

 # shp-viewer
-viewing shapefiles because I'm tired of desktop GIS not working.
-You open a zipped file and voila, it's in your browser.
+This is just a simple webviewer for shapefiles.
+Mostly because I'm tired of desktop GIS not working.